qinyuanpei/FluentGrpc.Gateway/README.md

 [中文](https://github.com/qinyuanpei/FluentGrpc.Gateway/blob/master/README_CN.md) | [English](https://github.com/qinyuanpei/FluentGrpc.Gateway/blob/master/README.md)

 An extension based on `ASP.NET Core` endpoint routing that allows you to call `gRPC` just like a `JSON API`.
-And the idea is,

 > Generate dynamic routes for each gRPC client through reflection and expression tree, and the `JSON` -> `Protobuf` -> `JSON` transformation is completed by this extension.

-At the same time, a conversion from Protobuf to Swagger, the [OpenAPI](https://swagger.io/specification/) specification, is currently implemented to facilitate access to the parameters and return values of each gRPC service.
+At the same time, a conversion from Protobuf to Swagger, the [OpenAPI](https://swagger.io/specification/) specification, is currently implemented.

 # Installation